mlibrary/about-vermont/src/content/journals/journal-of-black-military-studies-forthcoming.md

 ---
 templateKey: journal
-title: Journal of Black Military Studies (forthcoming)
+title: Journal of Black Military Studies
 cover: assets/jbms-brand-logo-box-large.jpeg
 description: The open access journal of the Journal of Black Military Studies, an international, multi-disciplinary, peer-reviewed journal of the Society for